Frequently asked questions (FAQ)

-In Exeter, Portsmouth and Bournemouth, students need to download the Circuit laundry app which then has to be topped up with a credit card or PayPal.
+In Exeter and Bournemouth, students need to download the Circuit laundry app which then has to be topped up with a credit card or PayPal.
 That can be done before coming to the centre.
-In Winchester and Biarritz, the laundry is still coin operated.
-In Hohensolms, laundry can only be done by the team.
-Students have to hand in their laundry to the team members and they will get it back once it’s done.
+In Mannheim, Winchester and Bayonne, the laundry is still coin operated.
 For one-week stays, there shouldn’t be any laundry required and this is only offered in emergencies.

 Does my child need to have good grades in English/French/German to participate in your summer language holidays?